-At month 39 in a new Lennar construction home at the Westshore Yacht Club, I had my 18th air conditioner malfunction.
+At month 39 in a new Lennar construction home (6111 Yeats Manor Drive) at the Westshore Yacht Club in Tampa, Florida, I had my 18th air conditioner malfunction.
 I’ve had 25 total A/C malfunctions.
 This home is exhausting.
 Truly exhausting.

 As you read through the site, you will realize there must be a core issue of – so many problems – in the property and quality of construction.
 I’m not alone.
 What makes my situation different is I only won’t give up and pass this to someone else.

 Lennar has shown through inspection reports that both A/C systems were improperly installed.
 They’ve both caused extensive water damage and mold exposure.
 Not only does the damage make me sick, but what occurs during the inspections and repairs also seems to make me sick.

 This was a video I recorded in October 2016, while I was waiting for my 18th HVAC repair.